← Back to Blog

 What We Look For

 We are not looking for polished keynote performers.
+We already feature some of the best AI speakers in NZ.
 We are looking for people with something real to say.
 Here are the three types of talks that go down best:

 🛠️ Builder talks